Dispersion in time and space: what propagating optical pulses in time (& not space) forces us to confront: Uni-directional wave equations

-However, one complication of the vector cases is that a field consisting of only one field polarization component (e.g. ${D}_x^+$) may induce a driving in the orthogonal (and initially zero) components (e.g. ${D}_y^\pm$).
-Hence both ${D}_y^\pm$ fields will be driven with the same strength, so that it is far from obvious that we can set ${D}_y^-$ to zero, but still keep the ${D}_y^+$ without being inconsistent.
-However, as described above, it is the phase matching which ensures that forward residuals accumulate, whilst the non-matched backward residuals are subject to the RWA, and become negligible: hence we can still rely on eqn. \eqref{eqn-uni-vectorapprox}, albeit under caution.
+{An additional complication that occurs in this vector case} is that a field consisting of only one field polarization component (e.g. ${\pDfield}_x^+$) may induce a driving in the orthogonal (and initially zero) components (e.g. ${\pDfield}_y^\pm$). {This means that} both ${\pDfield}_y^\pm$ fields will be driven with the same strength, so that it is far from obvious that we can set ${\pDfield}_y^-$ to zero, but still keep the ${\pDfield}_y^+$ without being inconsistent. {However, it has already been noted that phase matching ensures that} forward residuals accumulate, whilst the non-matched backward residuals are subject to the RWA, and become negligible: hence we can still rely on eqn. \eqref{eqn-uni-vectorapprox}, albeit under caution.

 ~\\ \emph{Thirdly,} we have the residual terms indicated by the presence of time-varying currents.
 These are ~